Low Alcohol Wine: How Is It Made And Is It Really Better For You

 Despite this, the growth of low and no alcohol wine has been significant, as consumers search for a “healthy” option.
 However, in lieu of drinking “watered-down wine” made using harsh production techniques and unwanted additives, we are in favor of adopting a more moderate lifestyle by enjoying one great glass of (full-strength) wine, every once in a while.
 No more guilt about wasting a bottle or feeling compelled to have just one more glass thanks to our mini wine bottle from Wander + Ivy.

-Make the most of moderation and indulge every once in a while with a refreshing Sauvignon Blanc or a delicious Red Wine Blend.
+Make the most of moderation and indulge every once in a while with a refreshing Sauvignon Blanca bright Chardonnay, or a delicious Red Wine Blend.
 You deserve it!